 For adults there are many great objects on view include an Apollo Capsule, the first Locomotive Stevenson’s Rocket and many more scientific wonders to marvel at!

 A museum dedicated to growing up in Britain.
-This fabulous museum is a great place for a multigenerational museum visit.
+This fabulous museum is a great place for a multigenerational museum visit and is one of the best indoor kids activities :ondon has on offer when you are with a big group.

 A fascinating museum that has collections of anthropology and musical instruments.
 This museum has great family friendly events throughout the year.